Lullabot/github-pm/README.md

 1. How to get started developing.

     Tell the developers what the best way to jump into the project might be.
-    Things like, "clone this repo, create a feature branch, and send a pull request for review.
-Whomever reviews the pull request should also do things like remove the remote branch from the repository once it is merged."
+    Things like, "clone this repository, create a feature branch, run the installer, download a copy of the database, etc..
+Whomever reviews the pull request should also do things

-1. Development process.
+    like remove the remote branch from the repository once it is merged."

+1. Code promotion workflow.

     It's a good idea to outline your development process, as it may change from project to project.
 Do you want people to fork your repository and send pull